-The Company has classified the Fund as a financial product subject to Article 8 of SFDR.
+The Manager in consultation with the Company has classified the Fund as a financial product subject to Article 8 of SFDR.

 In its investment approach the Sub-Investment Manager promotes ESG factors as described below.

 For sovereign issuers, the Sub-Investment Manager considers factors such as human/knowledge capital, access to education and health care, income inequality, labour freedoms and opportunities freedom of political expression and human rights and ease of doing business.